Speech recognition: People with disabilities

 Speech recognition programs can provide many benefit to those with disabilities.
 For individuals who are deaf or hard of hearing, speech recognition software can be used to generate captions of conversations.
 Additionally, individuals who are blind (see blindness and education) or have poor vision can benefit from listening to textual content, as well as garner more functionality from a computer by issuing commands with their voice.

 The use of voice recognition software, in conjunction with a digital audio recorder and a personal computer running word-processing software, has proven useful for restoring damaged short-term memory capacity in individuals who have suffered a stroke or have undergone a craniotomy.

 Speech recognition has proven very useful for those who have difficulty using their hands due to causes ranging from mild repetitive stress injuries to disabilities that preclude the use of conventional computer input devices.
 Individuals with physical disabilities can use voice commands and transcription to navigate electronics hands-free.
 In fact, people who developed RSI from keyboard use became an early and urgent market for speech recognition.
 Speech recognition is used in deaf telephony, such as voicemail to text, relay services, and captioned telephone.
 Individuals with learning disabilities who struggle with thought-to-paper communication may benefit from the software, but the product's fallibility remains a significant consideration for many.
 In addition, speech to text technology is only an effective aid for those with intellectual disabilities if the proper training and resources are provided (e.g. in the classroom setting).

-This type of technology can help those with dyslexia, but the potential benefits regarding other disabilities are still in question.
+This type of technology can help those with dyslexia and other learning disabilities.
+Speech-to-text has been found to improve the writing quality of students with learning disabilities.
+When compared to handwriting samples, students with learning disabilities who used speech-to-text were found to write faster and to have longer, more complex sentences with less errors.
+Self esteem of young students with learning disabilities was found to rise when using speech to text due to decreased levels of anxiety associated with writing.
+Students make less mistakes when using the software compared to handwriting which makes them more confident in their writing.
 Mistakes made by the software hinder its effectiveness, since misheard words take more time to fix.
+The act of having to go back and revise misheard words helps students to see and fix their mistakes.
+This has been shown to increase error recognition skills for users.